 - Entry Criteria: It gives the prerequisite items that should be completed before testing can initiate.

 - Exit Criteria: It defines the items that should be completed before testing can be wind up.

 Now we have Entry and Exit Criteria for all levels in the Software Testing Life Cycle (STLC).
 In our real world, we will not be allowed to enter the next stage till the exit criteria for the previous stage is met.
-As practically, this is not always possible.
-So in this Blog, we will focus on the different stages of Software Testing Life Cycle and Activities & Deliverables.
+Practically, however, this is not always possible.
+So in this post, we will focus on the different stages of the Software Testing Life Cycle and Activities & Deliverables.